daphnedanaraj/sql-for-business-insights/README.md

-# Sales Commission Analysis using SQL
+# SQL for Business Insights

 ## Overview